Restructuring and Redundancy

 Redundancy provisions in collective agreements

 Victoria University analyses and the Department of Labour captures information on provisions contained in collective employment agreements.
-A complete set of the University’s 2007 redundancy tables and several key Departmental graphs are available at appendix D (The Appendix can be obtained upon your request).
-Below are key excerpts from these data sources:
+A complete set of the University’s 2007 redundancy tables and several key Departmental graphs are available at Appendix D. Below are key excerpts from these data sources:

 - 78 percent of all agreements have pay and notice.
 Across all industries and sectors, 78 percent of collective agreements (covering 309,900 employees) contain provisions for pay and notice in the event of a redundancy situation.